pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 Not all functionality in chrony currently has an equivalent in ntpd-rs.
 In particular, the following major features currently don't have good alternatives in ntpd-rs:

 - Local hardware devices as time sources.
-- Support for ntp mac authentication.
+- Support for NTP MAC authentication.
 - Marking subsets of sources as more trusted than others.
 - Acting as a source of leap second data.